Breastfeeding is a unique motherhood experience. 10 Hong Kong mothers share their heartwarming tales.

 Breastfeeding – some new mothers love it, others find it challenging, some feed their babies for years, others wean their bubs off (or their babies do it themselves) at the first opportunity, some mums love the skin-to-skin contact and others would much rather pump and let their partners bottle feed instead.
 No matter what their experience has been, most breastfeeding mothers realise that it is different from what they expected.
 Many admit that the information, images and advice about nursing can be confusing and they wish they had also heard more stories from mothers like themselves beforehand.
-And so, here are some honest and heartfelt breastfeeding tales from Hong Kong mamas.
+And so, here are some honest breastfeeding tales from Hong Kong mamas.

 Editor’s note: Some mothers have shared their breastfeeding tales but requested that their names be changed for privacy.

 During my pregnancy, I’d be warned about the sleepless nights and explosive diapers.
 I wish someone would’ve told me how difficult breastfeeding was going to be!
 You see other mamas feeding and it looks so natural and easy, but no one really talks about how challenging and tiring it really is.
 I read the books and went to antenatal classes so I knew that it would take a few days for my milk to come in.
 But sat alone in my hospital bed (I gave birth during COVID-19 so no visitors allowed), having been told my baby wasn’t getting enough nutrition from me I burst into tears.
 I’d been trying to hand express for hours with not even a drop of colostrum and then I overheard the mama on the other side of the curtain ask the midwives for extra collection tubes.

 “I couldn’t help but compare myself, this was one of my first jobs as a new mother and I couldn’t even satisfy my baby’s basic need.
 I felt like a failure.”